PaulBouchier/six_can/aider_six_can_runner.md

     drive to try and find cans.
 The default should be 'package_share_directory/resource/search_coords.yaml'
     - Read and parse the yaml file containing the list of search poses and save them in a list of Pose messages called 'search_poses'.
 Throw an exception if this operation fails.
-    - MIRROR the provided Minimal Subscriber code to add a subscriber to topic '/can_positions' with message type geometry_msgs/msg/PoseArray.
     - Instantiate the 'CaptureCan' class as 'capture_can'
     - Instantiate the 'Nav2Pose' class as 'nav2pose'
     - Instantiate the 'CanChooser' class as 'can_chooser'